-TO: OXFORD FINANCE LLC, as Collateral Agent and Lender FROM: KEZAR LIFE SCIENCES, INC. conditions of ned authorized officer ("Officer") of KEZAR LIFE SCIENCES, INC. ("Borrower"), hereby certifies that in accordance with the terms and the Loan and Security Agreement by and among Borrower, Collateral Agent, and the Lenders from time to time party thereto (the "Loan capitalized terms used but not otherwise defined herein shall have the meanings given them in the Loan Agreement), (a) Borrower is in complete compliance for the period ending with all required covenants except as noted below; (b) There are no Events of Default, except as noted below; respects on the representation Except as noted below, all representations and warranties of Borrower stated in the Loan Documents are true and correct in all material his date and for the period described in (a), above; provided, however, that such materiality qualifier shall not be applicable to any s and warranties that already are qualified or modified by materiality in the text thereof; and provided, further that those representations and pressly referring to a specific date shall be true, accurate and complete in all material respects as of such date.
-Subsidiaries, h Borrower, and each of Borrower's Subsidiaries, has timely filed all required Tax returns and reports, Borrower, and each of Borrower's nas timely paid all foreign, federal, state, and local Taxes, assessments, deposits and contributions owed by Borrower, or Subsidiary, except as mitted pursuant to the terms of Section 5.8 of the Loan Agreement; No Liens have been levied or claims made against Borrower or any of its Subsidiaries relating to unpaid employee payroll or benefits of er has not previously provided written notification to Collateral Agent and the Lenders. statements are except as expl he required documents, if any, supporting our certification(s).
-The Officer, on behalf of Borrower, further certifies that the attached financial prepared in accordance with Generally Accepted Accounting Principles (GAAP) and are consistently applied from one period to the next lained in an accompanying letter or footnotes and except, in the case of unaudited financial statements, for the absence of footnotes and reend audit adjustments as to the interim financial statements.
-Please indicat te compliance status since the last Compliance Certificate by circling Yes, No, or N/A under "Complies" column. ,
+TO: OXFORD FINANCE LLC, as Collateral Agent and Lender FROM KEZAR LIFE SCIENCES, INC. and Seco ersigned authorized officer ("Officer") of KEZAR LIFE SCIENCES, INC. ("Borrower"), hereby certifies that in accordance with the terms and conditions of the Loan rity Agreement by and among Borrower, Collateral Agent, and the Lenders from time to time party thereto (the "Loan Agreement;" capitalized terms used but not e defined herein shall have the meanings given them in the Loan Agreement), (a) Borrower is in complete compliance for the period ending with all required covenants except as noted below; (b) There are no Events of Default, except as noted below; modified (c) Except as noted below, all representations and warranties of Borrower stated in the Loan Documents are true and correct in all material respects on this date and eriod described in (a), above; provided, however, that such materiality qualifier shall not be applicable to any representations and warranties that already are qualified of by materiality in the text thereof; and provided, further that those representations and warranties expressly referring to a specific date shall be true, accurate and in all material respects as of such date. (d) Borrower, and each of Borrower's Subsidiaries, has timely filed all required Tax returns and reports, Borrower, and each of Borrower's Subsidiaries, has timely foreign, federal, state, and local Taxes, assessments, deposits and contributions owed by Borrower, or Subsidiary, except as otherwise permitted pursuant to the terms of 5.8 of the Loan Agreement; previous (e) No Liens have been levied or claims made against Borrower or any of its Subsidiaries relating to unpaid employee payroll or benefits of which Borrower has not ly provided written notification to Collateral Agent and the Lenders. prepared are the required documents, if any, supporting our certification(s).
+The Officer, on behalf of Borrower, further certifies that the attached financial statements are in accordance with Generally Accepted Accounting Principles (GAAP) and are consistently applied from one period to the next except as explained in an nying letter or footnotes and except, in the case of unaudited financial statements, for the absence of footnotes and subject to year-end audit adjustments as to the inancial statements.
+Please i ndicate compliance status since the last Compliance Certificate by circling Yes, No, or N/A under "Complies" column.